Andy Barr: Tenure

 In February 2021, Barr introduced the Cardiovascular Advances in Research and Opportunities Legacy (CAROL) Act.
 The bill was named in honor of Barr's late wife, Carol, who died in June 2020 of cardiac arrest caused by a ventricular arrhythmia.
 The bill authorizes a grant program administered by the National Heart, Lung, and Blood Institute (NHLBI), supporting research on valvular heart disease and encouraging the use of technological imaging and precision medicine to generate data on people with valvular disease.
 The bill also directs the NHLBI to conduct a workshop on mitral valve prolapse (MVP) in an effort to develop prescriptive guidelines for treatment of people with MVP.
 The American Heart Association and the American College of Cardiology endorsed the CAROL Act.
 On December 20, 2022, it was signed into law.

 In November 2021, Barr introduced the Equine Tax Fairness Act.
 This bill modifies the tax treatment of gains and losses from the sale of depreciable property used in a trade or business to eliminate horses from the definition of livestock.
 This would reduce the holding period for equine assets to be considered long-term capital gains, putting them on a level playing field with other similar assets.
 The bill also makes permanent the three-year recovery period for the depreciation of racehorses.
 It has been endorsed by the National Thoroughbred Racing Association, the Kentucky Thoroughbred Association, the Jockey Club, the Thoroughbred Owners and Breeders Association, Keeneland, and the American Horse Council.

 In February 2023, Barr introduced H.J.
 Res 30, which would have disapproved the Department of Labor's final rule titled "Prudence and Loyalty in Selecting Plan Investments and Exercising Shareholder Rights".
 The bill would have blocked environmental, social, and governance (ESG) investing in employer-sponsored retirement plans.
 On March 20, 2023, after passing the House and the Senate, the bill was vetoed by President Joe Biden, the first veto of Biden's tenure.
 Biden said he vetoed the bill because it did not "take into consideration investments that would be impacted by climate impacted by overpaying executives".

+In March 2026, it was reported that Barr had expressed support for a statue of Mitch McConnell in the Kentucky Capitol rotunda in recognition of his long service in Kentucky.